tzaeschke/tzaeschke.github.io/index.md

  * [TinSpin](http://tinspin.org), a Java framework for benchmarking aptial indexes
  * [tinspin-index-library](https://github.com/tzaeschke/tinspin-indexes), a Java library with different spatial indexes: R\*Tree, STR-Tree, kd-tree, quadtree and quadtree variants.

-I am a memeber of the [Apache software foundation](https://www.apache.org/) and contribute regularly to the [Apache JDO project](https://db.apache.org/jdo/)
+I am also a memeber of the [Apache software foundation](https://www.apache.org/) and contribute regularly to the [Apache JDO project](https://db.apache.org/jdo/)